frankyeh/DSI-Studio-Website/download.md

 | Docker | Docker Hub image:<br>`dsistudio/dsistudio:latest` | Command-line and Linux container workflows. |

 **China mirror (Hou only):** [百度网盘](https://pan.baidu.com/s/5GuYBQbLHTN_HvShnM3oQew)

-## Troubleshooting

-- **Windows:** if DLL files are missing, install the [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe).
-The GPU version may require an updated NVIDIA driver and/or [CUDA Toolkit 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local).
-- **macOS:** if macOS reports that the app is damaged or cannot be opened because it is not notarized, run `xattr -rd com.apple.quarantine /path/to/dsi_studio.app`.
-If the file-open dialog crashes with files on a cloud drive, copy the data to a local folder first.
-- **Ubuntu:** if `libQt6Charts` is missing, run `sudo apt install libqt6charts6-dev`.
-For `xcb` errors, see this [forum solution](https://groups.google.com/g/dsi-studio/c/b61uyoo0CuI).

 # Previous Versions